motiv-labs/janus/docs/quick_start/add_plugins.md

 ## 1. Add the plugin

 Let's create a file called `rate_limit.json` with our new additions to the API definition.
-We will create a rate limit rula that we can only send `5 req/m` just for us to play around with it.
+We will create a rate limit rule that we can only send `5 req/m` just for us to play around with it.

 ```json